moe123/coconut/ReadMe.markdown

 Coconut implements type introspection (e.g knowing type [parent-type, properties] of an object at runtime) and a tiny barebones reflection system: a metaobject protocol (MOP) ; it has many avantages such as implementating multiple dispatch or multimethods in few lines and in an obvious manner discarding any cumbersome construct, therefore by definition non-human readable ; for instance, a `visitor pattern` is a kind of multimethod approach solely based on the receiver single argument type.
-Coconut must look like `playschool` for the end-user, this is the whole concept e.g exposing complex matters in the most `childish way`.
+Coconut must look like `playschool` for the end-user, this is the whole concept e.g exposing underlaying complexity in a most `childish way` ; so far, the best return I had when exposing only cononut calls without showing any interoperability:
+`what language is it?`.

 -----------------------------------------------------------------------------------------------